adeelch9/tron-solidity-design-patterns/projects/Diamond/README.md

 │   │   └── LibDiamond.sol
 │   └── Diamond         # Main diamond contract
-├── migrations         # Migration scripts for deploying contracts ├── scripts           # Scripts for deploying and interacting with contracts │   ├── deploy.js     # Script for deploying the diamond │   └── libraries     # Libraries used in the project
-├── test              # Test scripts for the contracts └── tronbox.js        # Configuration for TronBox
+├── migrations         # Migration scripts for deploying contracts └── tronbox.js        # Configuration for TronBox
 └── README.md         # Project documentation
 ```